Give patients skills for responsible self-care

 In addition to handing patients and family members the information in writing, a nurse reviews the materials with them, explaining that it is their responsibility to provide accurate information, participate in teaching sessions, and let health care workers know when they don’t understand something, says Finch.

-It’s important to make sure patients have the knowledge and skills to carry out their responsibilities and set goals with the patient and or family, depending on who is going to be providing care at home, says Jean Wadnik, MA, RNC, director of staff development and health education at Warren Hospital in Phillipsburg, NJ.
-"What we try to do is give them the tools to carry out their responsibilities," she says.
+It’s important to make sure patients have the knowledge and skills to carry out their responsibilities and set goals with the patient or family, depending on who is going to be providing care at home, says Jean Wadnik, MA, RNC, director of staff development and health education at Warren Hospital in Phillipsburg, NJ.

 A teaching record prompts staff to cover all areas that must be addressed, and written materials reinforce teaching.
 For example, for each medication patients are taking, they receive a fact sheet and a small card on which to track the medications.
 They also receive information sheets on their diagnosis and a diagnosis-specific community resource sheet that lists agencies they can contact for additional information or to meet ongoing needs such as financial aid for equipment and supplies.